Fincap/zig-rtti/README.md

 - Enum
 - Union

-Where any type needs to reference a child type (e.g. pointers, struct fields, optionals), the `Type` will hold a pointer to another instance of the `Type` struct.
-This is possible because the `TypeRegistry` stores `Type` instances at [stable addresses](src/stable_map.zig), and the registered types are assumed to live as long as the registry.
+When a type refers to another type (for example, a pointer’s target, a struct’s field type, or an optional’s payload), its `Type` holds a pointer to the corresponding `Type` instance.
+This works because the `TypeRegistry` stores all `Type` instances at [stable addresses](src/stable_map.zig), and the registered types are assumed to remain valid for the lifetime of the registry.

-The library includes a [formatter module](src/fmt.zig) that can be used to inspect an opaque pointer and output to `std.io.AnyWriter`, and is an example of how runtime type information can be utilized.
+The library also includes a [formatter module](src/fmt.zig) that can inspect an opaque pointer and write a human-readable representation to any `std.io.AnyWriter`, and is an example of how runtime type information can be utilized.

 ## Installation
 Add zig-rtti as a dependency by running the following command in your project root: